The Year of Confidence

 - Nora Flaherty

-- Jan 13
+- Jan 13, 2025

 - 2 min read

-You know how it goes—one minute, you’re walking on air, convinced that the world is yours for the taking.
+You know how it goes one minute, you’re walking on air, convinced that the world is yours for the taking.
 The next?
-You’re staring at your reflection, wondering where that confident version of yourself went—and how to get her back.
+You’re staring at your reflection, wondering where that confident version of yourself went and how to get her back.

 Right now?
 My confidence is taking a snooze.
 Actually, make that a full-on hibernation.
 I’ve gone months without feeling truly sure of myself.
 It’s not a sad thing, necessarily—it’s more like a pause.
 A recalibration.
 Because the thing is, when I think about the woman I used to call confident, I hardly know her.
-She feels distant, like a character from a book I read a long time ago.

 But this year?
 I’m taking things back.
 This year, I’m not waiting for anyone else to give me confidence.
 I’m going to build it from the inside out.
 I’m not expecting it to happen overnight—this is a long-term project.
 But it’s time to do the work.